2vg/tfa-rs/README.md

 ## Feature

 - Set any master key and encrypt the service name and secret key.
 - To get the OTPP code, just enter the service name.
-There are only four subcommands.
+There are only 5 subcommands, and There are few command options.
   <details>
     <summary>command list (click to expand/collapse)</summary>

     - `"service_name"` :</br>try to get OTP code
-      - `-- clip` :</br>copy OTP code to clipboard
+      - `--clip` :</br>copy OTP code to clipboard

       - `-c, --config "config_path"` :</br>Use a custom config file